construction submittal process feature image

 Steps to provide contextual feedback in the construction submittal process:

-Now that you’re aware of the 9 actionable strategies to improve your construction submittal process, it’s time to put them into use.
+Now that you’re aware of the 9 actionable strategies to improve your construction submittal process, it’s time to put them into use9/.

 When you have thousands of documents piling up on your system, and you’re pulling your hair over how to start reviewing, that’s where zipBoard comes in.

-Cutting straight to the chase, zipBoard is a submittal review tool that will streamline your construction submittal process with its multitude of annotation features.
+zipBoard is a submittal review tool that streamlines your construction submittal process with its multitude of annotation features.

 There are five major reasons to use zipBoard for construction submittal process review: